 (b) an order made in or as a consequence of a judgment not being an order to set aside a default judgment,

-the party must lodge the approved form unless the Court gives leave under subregulation (3).
+the party must lodge the court-approved form unless the court gives leave under subregulation (3).

 (2) The application must be lodged together with a supporting affidavit.

-(3) A party may, with the leave of the Court, make an application orally at any hearing.
+(3) A party may, with the leave of the court, make an application orally at any hearing.

+[Regulation 61 amended: SL 2022/100 r.
+39.]

 62. Application must be served

 (1) Except as provided in subregulation (2), a party making a written application must serve a copy of the application and any supporting affidavit on every other party after it has been lodged and at least 2 clear working days before the hearing of the application.